-London Graphic Design is a huge industry that hosts a variety of Graphic Designers in a multitude of roles across London from marketing role to product design and development.
+London’s graphic design scene refers to a melting pot metropolis where many different people and ideas exist together.
+It is a booming industry that houses a variety of graphic designers in a multitude of roles across London from marketing role to product design and development.
 Many of London’s graphic designers are from small but growing start-ups but also in large corporate media companies that use offices around the city.
-London corporate banks that use Graphic Designers for their media and marketing needs will usually always have a team of London based graphic designers ready.
+London corporate banks that use graphic designers for their media and marketing needs will usually always have a team of London based graphic designers ready in-house.

 Home of a vibrant and colourful culture

 An example about a client instructing a graphic designer to make a logo personalised and unique would mean that the logo needs to adhere to strict visual criteria.
 A logo is of no use to anyone but that client or company and because one of the requirements of a good logo is that it is be unique the Graphic Designer is strongly recommended to stay away from using clip art “logos”.

 Such clip art would overall be a poor choice of logo as they are widely available and not unique in any way (not to mention that it may well violate the usage guidelines for that clip art image).

 Graphic Designers tend to a custom service for a client and creates many visual medium prints from posters, bus wraps, train adverts, tube maps, billboards, food and product item packaging, logos and marketing materials among other things.

 What are typical roles in the field of graphic design?